Research local laws, duties, and taxes

-Duties may be charged to the buyer on certain items and vary by country.
-Before selling and shipping internationally, confirm if your products will be subject to duty charges in the markets you’re selling to.
+Duties and taxes may be charged to the customer on certain items, and they vary by country.
+Before selling and shipping internationally, confirm if your products will be subject to duty charges for the markets you’re selling to.

 Customs and regulations

-Many countries use the international harmonised system to identify and classify import goods.
-The harmonised system is managed by the World Customs Organisation and provides a uniform method for customs authorities to apply duties.
-As a first step in understanding what duties or customs fees may apply for your goods, you should identify the harmonised code for your products.
+Many countries use the international harmonized system to identify and classify import goods.
+The harmonized system is managed by the World Customs Organization and provides a uniform method for customs authorities to apply duties.
+As a first step in understanding what duties or customs fees may apply for your goods, you should identify the harmonized code for your products.

 As a general rule, you should not declare your package’s contents as a “gift”.
 It’s against the law to misrepresent an item for the purpose of avoiding customs fees.